 When db2mon is run, it will collect the monitoring metrics for a set amount of time and will generate a detailed report section as the output.
 Since this is a well-known tool that has been available for many years, and it is documented in the Knowledge Center, we are not going to go into a lot of detail into how to use it, and we ask the reader to refer to either the blog written by Kostas Rakopolous with everything you want to know about db2mon, and also refer to the youtube video with an introduction to the tool in under 45 minutes.

-Throughout of the rest of the series we are going to use this tool extensively to show the kind of analysis that we need to do to diagnose the issues that you can encounter.
+Throughout the rest of the series we are going to use this tool extensively to show the kind of analysis that we need to do to diagnose the issues that you can encounter.
 These analyses often include some of the specific metrics reported by the tool that are pureScale-specific, like CF#RTTIM, which reports the round-trip CF command execution counts and average response times.
 We mentioned this being useful before when we were talking about SetLockState using MON_GET_CF_CMD, which is what db2mon is using to collect these diagnostics and produce the report.
 Another example of a pureScale specific section is CF#GBPHR, which reports Group buffer pool data and index hit ratios, which can be analyzed together with BPL#HITRA for local buffer pool data and index hit ratios to understand the interactions between the global cache and the local caches.

 Conclusion